rkme/memalloy/README.md

 # memalloy
-Using Long Short-Term Memory (LSTM) models to model the dynamics of Shape Memory Alloys (SMAs).
+Using Long Short-Term Memory (LSTM) models to learn the dynamics of Shape Memory Alloys (SMAs).